Colorado Divorce Procedures

 • If mediation does not work out, then the only way is to have a final hearing in the presence of a judge

-• At least 60 days prior to the final hearing, the expert witnesses reports must be revealed
+• At least 60 days prior to the final hearing, expert witnesses reports must be revealed

 • Generally 30 days before the final hearing, the special advocate’s report must be submitted

-• Typically 10 to 20 days prior to the final hearing, there must be a pre-trial settlement meeting of the divorcing couple and the opposite lawyers
+• Typically 10 to 20 days prior to the final hearing, there must be a pre-trial settlement meeting of the divorcing couple and the competing lawyers

 • It is essential to file a trial management certificate minimum 10 days before the final hearing